Using Manual Processes to Normalize Channel Data Leads to Financial Complications and Lost Opportunities.

 Using manual processes to cleanse, centralize and normalize channel data all but ensures errors in the reconciliation of special pricing requests and reimbursement claims.

-Following are 3 of the most basic, but important areas in which an automated channel data management solution helps channel-driven companies improve their bottom line:
+Following are 3 of the most basic, but important areas in which automated channel data management tools help channel-driven companies improve their bottom line:

 1.)
-Automated Channel Data Management Solutions Provide Inventory-level accuracy that leads to money well-spent
+Automated Channel Data Management Tools Provide Inventory-level accuracy that leads to money well-spent

 Estimation of channel and inventory data is a flawed, and potentially dangerous mechanism for production scheduling and meeting customer demand.